devongovett/node-wkhtmltopdf/README.md

 A Node.js wrapper for the [wkhtmltopdf](http://wkhtmltopdf.org/) command line tool.
 As the name implies, it converts HTML documents to PDFs using WebKit.

+## Installation

+First, you need to install the `wkhtmltopdf` command line tool on your system.

+The **easiest way** to do this is to [download](http://wkhtmltopdf.org/downloads.html#stable) a prebuilt version for your system.  **DO NOT** try to use the packages provided by your distribution as they may not be using a patched Qt and have missing features.

+Finally, to install the node module, use `npm`:

+    npm install wkhtmltopdf

+Be sure the `wkhtmltopdf` command line tool is in your PATH when you're done installing.
+If you don't want to do this for some reason, you can change the `require('wkhtmltopdf').command` property to the path to the `wkhtmltopdf` command line tool.

 ## Usage

 ### wkhtmltopdf(source, [options], [callback]);